uw-madison-comps/R-plant-lesson/_episodes/03-dplyr.md

 > ## Challenge 2
 >  Instantaneous Water-Use Efficiency (WUE) is an efficiency measure of how much carbon is gained by photosynthesis per water lost through transpiration.
 A higher WUE indicates that the plant is losing less water, which is better for the plant.
 WUE is caluclated by dividing photosynthesis by transpiration.
 Often, different species and functional groups have distinct WUE.
->  Create a new data frame from the `phys_data` data that meets the following
+>  Create a new data frame from the `phys_dates` data that meets the following
 >  criteria:
 >  * is named phys_wue
 >  * contains the following columns: Species, FGroup